telent/liminix/doc/admin.rst

 Rebuilding the system
 =====================

-:command:`liminix-rebuild` is the Liminix analogue of :command:`nixos-rebuild`, although its operation is a bit different because it expects to run on a build machine and then copy to the host device.
-Run it with the same ``liminix-config`` and ``device`` parameters as you would run :command:`nix-build`, and it will build any new/changed packages and then copy them to the device using SSH.
-For example:
+Liminix has a mechanism for in-place updates of a running system which is analogous to :command:`nixos-rebuild`, but its operation is a bit different because it expects to run on a build machine and then copy to the host device.
+To use this, build the `outputs.systemConfiguration` target and then run the :command:`result/install.sh` script it generates.

 .. code-block:: console

+    nix-build -I liminix-config=./my-configuration.nix \
-     liminix-rebuild root@the-device  -I liminix-config=./examples/rotuer.nix --arg device "import ./devices/gl-ar750"
+       --arg device "import ./devices/mydevice" \

-This will

-* build anything that needs building
+       -A outputs.systemConfiguration
+    ./result/install.sh root@the-device

-* copy new or changed packages to the device
+The install script uses min-copy-closure to copy new or changed packages to the device, then (perhaps) reboots it.
+The reboot behaviour can be affected by flags:

-* reboot the device
+* `--no-reboot` will cause it not to reboot at all, if you would rather do that yourself.
+Note that none of the newly-installed or updated services will be running until you do.

+* `--fast` causes it tn not do a full reboot, but instead to restart only the services that have been changed.
+This will restart all of the services that have updated store paths (and anything that depends on them), but will not affect services that haven't changed.

 It doesn't delete old packages automatically: to do that run :command:`min-collect-garbage`, which will delete any packages not in